ogonkov/nunjucks-loader/examples/assets/README.md

 # Assets loading

+> Before v2 assets was loaded by replacing compiled template code.
+> In v2 of the loader assets is passed to context, so if you importing assets
+> in `macro` and then import it in template, you need to update imports to pass
+> context to imported template:
+>
+>     {% from 'some/component-with-static-tag.htm' import component with context  %}

-To load static assets (like images, for example), this loader inserts own `static` global function.
-It works like `static` from Django/Jinja2 integration, but resolves paths via Webpack loaders.
-It just replace calls `static('foo.jpeg')` with `static(importedViaWebpackSymbol)`. `static` itself just returns loaded module or `default` export of it.
+To load static assets (like images, for example), this loader inserts own `static` tag.
+It works like `static` from Django, but resolves paths via Webpack loaders.

 **webpack.config.js**